 This goes along with the idea of avoiding a TLDR situation.
 Clear communication detailing what your research is, its impact and why that matters has more chance of being discovered.

-A paper that quickly addresses to its readers “what’s in it for me?” will undoubtedly keep the reader engaged because it’s relevant to him or her.
+A paper that quickly addresses to its readers “what’s in it for me?” can keep the reader engaged because it’s relevant.

 Why is marketing your research important?
 It might not be for some researchers.
 If the goal of publishing is to be published, then its subsequent impact might not be a priority.
 However if the goal is collaboration, inspiration, awareness, impact, etc., more eyes on your paper is important.